 The Netherlands has well-developed road and rail networks, both of which are easy ways to get to and around the country; Thalys and ICE high speed services run to Germany, Paris, and Belgium (with Eurostar connections to London).
 An Interrail pass (for Europeans) or a Eurail pass (for non-Europeans) is a good way to travel to the Netherlands overland as part of a wider European trip.

-There are also three ferry routes operating between Dutch and British ports, namely Harwich to Hoek van Holland, Hull to Rotterdam, and Newcastle to Amsterdam (Interrail pass holders get a 30% discount on the Harwich – Hoek van Holland route)
+There are also three ferry routes operating between Dutch and British ports, namely Harwich to Hoek van Holland, Hull to Rotterdam, and Newcastle to Amsterdam, which you can book online here (also Interrail pass holders get a 30% discount on the Harwich – Hoek van Holland route).
+I’ve done the Hull-Rotterdam route several times, it’s a comfortable overnight journey and the bar can get quite lively!

 As a member of the Schengen Area, and sharing borders with fellow Schengen countries Belgium and Germany, border crossings aren’t something you have to think about much when overlanding through the Netherlands (although police do sometimes board trains near borders to check IDs).
 This doesn’t apply to the sea routes though, as the UK is not in Schengen so full immigration controls apply.